sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Finance

 1. IT Solutions financial requirements are aligned to Product Management Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))
+2. IT Solutions are assessed against the Total Cost of Ownership Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))

 ### Legal